zmalone/chef-web-docs/source/local-development/windows/get-set-up/get-set-up-hyper-v/5/_index.md

 ![Windows setup](misc/hyperv-windows-setup.png)

 Proceed through the installation process.
-Here are the options you'll need for some steps.
-For the remaining steps, choose the default option.
+Two of the steps require specific options:

 * Select **Windows Server 2012 Standard Evaluation (Server with a GUI)** when prompted to select the operating system you want to install.
 * Choose **Custom: Install Windows only (advanced)** when prompted which type of installation do you want.

+Choose the default option for the other steps.

 From the **Settings** screen, you'll be prompted to create a password for the `Administrator` user.
 Note the password that you choose.